Who we are

 Many of you have been on a years-long journey getting these conditions diagnosed and treated and may yet be struggling to make your way through it.
 Just know that we're here to help however we can.

-Dry Eye Shop also functions as an informal referral center for the Dry Eye Foundation, a nonprofit patient organization (not affiliated with the shop) incorporated in 2018.
-That is, people come to the shop for stuff, but they often have information and support needs too.
+Dry Eye Shop also functions as a sort of informal referral center for the Dry Eye Foundation, a nonprofit patient organization (not affiliated with the shop) incorporated in 2018.
+People come to the shop for stuff, and information, but they often also need disease information and support.
 So, Dry Eye Shop staff, website, social media and emails will frequently point out relevant Dry Eye Foundation resources and events.

 For all the products we collect here, we wrap them in as much practical down to earth information as possible - much of it learned from you.
 We also spend time trying to persuade companies to modify and improve products and make more products that will better serve our customers' needs.